SourceGD/riverappbistry/docs/source/dev_guide/bathymetry_configuration.rst

 When the user clicks on the "Upload bathymetry" button, the application opens the file manager using ``open_file_manager``.
 When the user has chosen the file, the application calls ``_select_path``, which will load the graph of the bathymetry data and display it as a widget.

-The user can then select the water level at the time of the measurements by entering the value in the text box.
+The user can then select the mean water level at the time of the measurements by entering the value in the text box.

 When validating the entered data, the application calls ``validate_bathymetry``.